EnterpriseDB/terraform-provider-biganimal/docs/resources/pgd.md

--> Using update to upscaling data groups or witness groups is currently not supported
+-> Using update to upscale data groups or witness groups is currently not supported

 ## PGD One Data Group Example
 ```terraform